ErlerPhilipp/dr2_logger/docs/tuning_guide.md

 Furthermore, these settings control how fast the car reacts to corners and weight transfer.
 If you have issues at e.g. chicanes, try firmer dampers.

-With good rebound settings, the wheels will will get ground contact quickly again after a crest.
+With good rebound settings, the wheels will get ground contact quickly again after a crest.
 Too firm settings will keep the wheels in the air while too soft settings can push the car into the air.
 Rebound settings should be similar to bump settings.

 Fast bump should be a bit softer than the slow settings to better absorb sudden strong hits from e.g. single stones.
 After the stones, the wheel should not instantly bounce back but stay a bit more stable.
 Therefore, fast rebound (if available) should be a bit firmer than slow rebound.
 The threshold for the fast settings is difficult to find, I simply use the default settings.